Take Action to Prevent Moisture & Bacteria Growth

 - Soak up excessive water on carpets with clean white towels.

-- Place wet boxes, suitcases, or bins in sunlight if possible.
-Open them for increased drying.
+- Place wet boxes, suitcases, bins in sunlight if possible.
+Open for increased drying.

 - Use a screwdriver to push small holes in any sagging ceilings to release trapped water.

 Use a bucket or trash can to catch the excess water.

 - Protect yourself against contact with sewer and sewage contaminated items.
 Wear gloves, boots, goggles, protective clothing and respirator if you absolutely have to clean or handle contaminated items.
 Contact your doctor if you have any adverse health problems.